Nasal and Paranasal Tumors

 What are nasal and paranasal tumors?

-Abnormal growths in the nasal cavity or surrounding sinuses.
+Abnormal growths that occur in the nasal cavity and surrounding sinuses.

 What types of nasal and paranasal tumors exist?

-Benign and malignant, including adenocarcinoma and squamous cell carcinoma.
+Benign and malignant tumors, including adenocarcinomas, squamous cell carcinomas, and others.

-What are symptoms of nasal and paranasal tumors?
+What are the symptoms of nasal and paranasal tumors?

 How are nasal and paranasal tumors diagnosed?

-Imaging tests like CT or MRI scans and biopsy.
+Through physical examination, imaging tests like CT or MRI scans, and biopsy.

-What is the treatment for benign nasal tumors?
+What is the treatment for benign nasal and paranasal tumors?

-What is the treatment for malignant nasal tumors?
+What is the treatment for malignant nasal and paranasal tumors?

 Can nasal and paranasal tumors be prevented?